sveltinio/components-library/README.md

 ### Intro

-This repo is a "mono-repo" using [pnpm workspaces](https://pnpm.io/workspaces) for managing the packages and [Turborepo](https://turborepo.org/) as build system with pipelines.
+This repo is a "mono-repo" based on [pnpm workspaces](https://pnpm.io/workspaces) for managing the packages.

 Each package has its own folder and README in the `/packages` directory.
 All package bundles are handled with the same command: `pnpm package`